 What is the Information Practices Act of 1977 (IPA)?

 The Information Practices Act of 1977 (IPA) is a state law found in California Civil Code, Section 1798 et seq.
 The IPA protects an individual's privacy rights if University records include his or her personal information.
-The IPA also allows an individual to request and access records, upon verification of identity, containing his or her own information maintained by the University.
+The IPA also allows an individual to request and access certain records, upon verification of identity, containing his or her own information maintained by the University.

 What are the differences between the CPRA and the IPA?